Ted-Williams/hoffi-coffi/README.md

 * As a user, I want to be able to **create an account** so that I can keep a track record of my favourite coffees.

+*Developers Goals*

+* As a developer, I want to be able to create a usable app.

+* As a developer, I want to be able to increase the passion for coffee.